 But that's not true.

-First, iTunes's “New and Noteworthy” is not a ranking system.
-Most of the podcasts that are featured on the front page are hand-picked by the iTunes Podcasts team.
+First, Apple Podcasts' “New and Noteworthy” is not a ranking system.
+Most of the podcasts that are featured on the front page are hand-picked by the Apple Podcasts Podcasts team.
 You'll often see podcasts in there with few or no ratings and reviews.

 Ratings and reviews appear to have nothing to do with your podcast's true ranking.
 After all, when would someone review a podcast without being subscribed (unless it's a shady review exchange)?
 Like a “bestsellers” list, doesn't it make sense for rankings to be based on actual consumption, and not merely reviews?